garciart/network-automation/scripts/ansible_notes.md

 ## Run Playbooks against the Remote Node

-1. Edit the Ansible inventory file:
+1. Edit your Ansible inventory file:

     ```
     sudo vim ~/Ansible/inventory.yml
     ```

-2. Press [i], and add the remote node information to the file:
+2. Press **[i]**, and add the remote node information to the file:

     ```
     ---